 • Skin damage: These side effects typically occur in people with professional exposure to limes and other citruses, like bartenders and fruit growers.
 Some symptoms include itching and burning.
 Also, applying lime to your skin could make it more sensitive to the sun's rays, which results in inflammation².

-How To Pick the Right Limes
+How to Pick the Right Limes

 Stick to the following tips to choose the right limes for direct consumption and your culinary creations: